From the World Heritage inscription for the Hiroshima Peace Memorial (Genbaku Dome):

 The reconstruction of the dome started in 1950 along with the establishment of the Hiroshima Peace Memorial Park that was finished in 1964.
 In 1966, the Hiroshima City Council permanently preserved the dome as part of the Hiroshima Peace Memorial Park.

-Below are the list of facilities found within the park:
+Below is the list of facilities found within the park:

 Peace Memorial Museum: This is the main facility of the park; there are two buildings that comprise this museum.
 The museum showcases the history of Hiroshima and the nuclear bomb that once destroyed it.
 If you want to learn about what happened on the day of August 6 and its consequent cause of human suffering.